Ferrari 328: 1988 Update

-Ferrari gave the 328 its only major mechanical update late in the 1988 model year.
-This mostly “analog” car became a bit more “digital” with the fitting of an anti-lock braking system (ABS) to its ventilated disc brakes.
+Ferrari gave the 328 its only major mechanical update late in the 1988 model year, an anti-lock braking system (ABS).
 This necessitated a redesign of the suspension geometry to provide negative offset.
 The overall upgrade required the incorporation of convex hub 16-inch alloy wheels replacing the previous concave versions.
 Thus the original flat spoke "star" wheels became a convex design, in the style as fitted to the 3.2 Mondial models.
 The update began with chassis number 76626 (February 1988) and the improved suspension and convex wheels were used whether the car was fitted with ABS or not.
 In Europe, ABS was an option for all mid-1988 and 1989 models.
 In the US, mid-1988 models did not have ABS while all MY 1989's did.
 The mid-1988 models are often referred to as MY 1988 1/2.
 The wheel changes are a visual differentiator for the later models.
 In 1988 and 1989, the side view door mirrors also wore small Cavallino Rampante emblems.

 Production

 The 328 model remained in production for four years (1985 to 1989).
-By the time it was replaced by the 348 in the Autumn of 1989, a total of 7,412 vehicles had been made.
+By the time it was replaced by the 348 in the autumn of 1989, a total of 7,412 vehicles had been made.
 GTS production totaled 6,068 vehicles in the chassis number range of 59301 to 83136.
 GTS production outnumbered the GTB version almost five to one.
 GTB production totaled 1,344 vehicles in the chassis range of 58735 to 83017.
 The early part of each series were numbered in the Ferrari odd number road car chassis sequence, and later examples (post chassis number 75000) in the continuous number sequence.